Discover potential diagnoses through user routines

 User Experiences

-All Cards in Trends are interactive, enabling clinicians to ‘zoom in’ on a specific topic they wish to deep dive into.
+All cards in Trends are interactive, enabling clinicians to ‘zoom in’ on a specific topic they wish to deep dive into.
 This feature allows them to choose the level of complexity they prefer, such as reviewing daily data from the past 7 days or leaving notes.
 Additionally, it directs them to the relevant sections of the product.

 image

-70% Faster
+~73% Faster

 Tasks speed improved